 When a nest is destroyed by natural causes, it is often rebuilt nearby.
 Bald Eagles may have a second nest in the same territory.

 The female will lay between 1 and 3 eggs.
-These eggs can weigh around 1/4 pound.
+An eagle egg can weigh around 1/4 pound.
 One egg is laid per day, but not necessarily in successive days.
 Egg laying is completed in 3 to 6 days.

 Males and Females incubate the eggs for 34 to 36 days (gestation period isn't the term used with birds) after which the young birds emerge (hatch).